-In addition, the Library has a net pension liability for its participation in IMRF of \$936,460.
+In addition, the Library has a net pension liability for its participation in IMRF of \$923,975.
 This is now recorded on the government wide financial statements with the implementation of GASB Statement No. 68.
-See Note 5 to the financial statements for further information regarding long term debt and Note 8 for additional information regarding IMRF.

 CONTACTING THE LIBRARY'S FINANCIAL MANAGEMENT